-Use f[PSE] (pause) as a program instruction to momentarily stop a program and display an intermediate result.
+Use f PSE (pause) as a program instruction to momentarily stop a program for approximately one second and display an intermediate result.
 (Use more than one PSE for a longer pause.)

-Use a $\mathbb{R/S}(run/stop)$ instruction to stop the program indefinitely.
+Use a $\overline{R/S}$ (run/stop) instruction to stop the program indefinitely.
 The program will remain positioned at that line.
-You can resume program execution (from that line) by pressing $\mathbb{R/S}$ during Run mode, that is, from the keyboard.
+You can resume program execution (from that line) by pressing $\overline{R/S}$ during Run mode, that is, from the keyboard.